Explore

 Item(s) for Discussion

-RECOMMENDATION Receive information related to the SMC Chapter 9.36 Prohibition Against Certain Forms of Aggressive Solicitation and provide staff direction on any changes or additional information the committee would like to receive and/or a recommendation for Council, if appropriate.
+RECOMMENDATION Receive status update on the Administrative Services Department and provide staff direction on any changes or additional information the committee would like to receive and/or a recommendation for Council if appropriate.

 Attachments